 The polluter pays principle requires that those who cause any pollution should also pay for the consequences.
 The principle affects any type of pollution, whether land, air, or water.
-If, for example, an industrial facility produces any toxic waste or chemicals as a by-product of their operations, they should ensure safe disposal of such toxic products.
+If, for example, an industrial facility produces any toxic waste or chemicals as a by-product of their operations, they should ensure the safe disposal of such toxic products.

 Applying the Polluter Pays Principle in the United States

-The polluter pays principle is typically applied in the form of taxes in the U.S., for example, an emissions tax, and collected by the government, according to the global coalition Environmental Justice Organisations, Liabilities and Trade (EJOLT).
+The polluter pays principle is typically applied in the form of taxes in the U.S., for example, an emissions tax, and collected by the government, according to the global coalition Environmental Justice Organizations, Liabilities and Trade (EJOLT).
 Environmental taxes can go a long way in helping to preserve environmental quality.

 The polluter pays principle was somewhat successfully applied in the case of the Exxon Valdez oil spill.
 Exxon had to pay billions in damages over a massive pollution incident.
 The oil tanker Exxon Valdez caused unprecedented pollution and economic losses in Alaska when it spilled over 300,000 barrels of crude oil into Alaskan waters in 1989.
-In total, Exxon agreed to pay $900 million in civil claims, $125 million for criminal charges relating to the disaster, and cleanup costs over $2 billion.
+In total, Exxon agreed to pay $900 million in civil claims, $125 million for criminal charges relating to the disaster, and cleanup costs of over $2 billion.

 It often takes tenacious litigation to hold polluters responsible for the damage they do to the environment and affected communities and to get them to pay.
 Arguably, underprivileged communities may lack the help and support to hold polluters accountable.
 A good first step can be to contact an environmental justice lawyer to discuss a case of environmental pollution and whether a polluter could potentially be accountable under the polluter pays principle.